 The copy editor reviews the manuscript to ensure compliance with expectations found in the current Doctor of Education in Leadership: Dissertation Style Manual and the current APA Style Manual, as well as checks for common errors in mechanics and usage.
-The department covers the editing costs if and when the editing takes less than eight hours.
-Should a manuscript require more than eight hours of editing, the student is responsible for reimbursing the department for any additional editing time at a rate of \$50 per hour.
+The department covers the editing costs up to eight hours.
+Should a manuscript require additional editing, the student is responsible for reimbursing the department for any additional editing time at \$50 per hour.
 Students should expect this final editing process to take 2-4 weeks depending on the time of submission.
 The copy editor will contact the student if any questions arise during editing.